trofi/trofi.github.io.gen/posts/301-another-gcc-profiling-bug.md

 You would think that it's just an unhandled case of `NULL` functions in the table.
 At least that's what I thought initially.
 In reality it's not the case.
 The expected layout here is the following:

-- `gi_ptr` is the pointer to the table of performance counters per function for a module (usually for one `.c` file, in our case it is `gcc/cp/logic.cc`).
+- `gi_ptr` is the pointer to the table of profiling counters per function for a module (usually for one `.c` file, in our case it is `gcc/cp/logic.cc`).
 - `gi_ptr->n_functions` is the `gi_ptr->functions` array size with